 I sold a pair of earrings from my store, DebThumanArt.com.
 The nice part is someone I don’t know bought the earrings.
 I appreciate the support of my friends and I’m glad I’m being found by people I don’t know.

 I’m linking with Nina Marie here.
-Stop by and see what other artists are doing.
+Please check her blog and see what other artists have been doing.